How to Install YouTube on Amazon Fire Stick

 When Google removed YouTube from the Fire TV in November of 2017, Amazon scrambled to find a workaround they could use to defend their platform against missing one of the web’s most important apps today.
 When YouTube was re-added to the apps list of every Fire TV device, it was done so without a YouTube logo.
 Instead, fans of the web’s most popular video site were greeted with a blue tile that simply read “YouTube.com.”
 Amazon had found their workaround: using the open web against Google to provide users a gateway to YouTube.

-For most people, this is the most straightforward method to accessing YouTube on their Fire Stick, since Fire OS will walk you through accessing the platform.
+For most people, this is the most straightforward method to accessing YouTube on their Fire Stick outside of the official app, since Fire OS will walk you through accessing the platform.
 Open your apps list on your device by holding the Home button on your remote for several seconds and selecting the Apps shortcut from the quick launch menu.
 Find the blue YouTube.com tile and select the app.
 This will launch a menu within your Fire OS device that lets you know you can access YouTube and other services on the web by installing a web browser.
 Fire OS gives you two options to pick from: Amazon’s own Silk Browser, and Firefox, the browser from Mozilla.
 For YouTube, you’ll need to select Firefox, as Google likes to block YouTube through the Silk Browser.

 With Firefox selected, you’ll be brought to the Appstore page for the app.
 Download the app on your device and wait for it to install, then open Firefox on your Fire stick.
 The main page in Firefox has some quick links for you to select from that allow you to automatically launch a website.
 In the future, you can hit the blue YouTube.com icon to launch right to YouTube, but for now, select YouTube from this quick links panel.
 When YouTube loads, you’ll be redirected to the TV-friendly website, which looks exactly like the old YouTube app on the Fire Stick.
 You can sign into your YouTube account to view subscriptions and recommended videos, and the app works almost identically to what we’ve seen on other platforms.